zyang91/30-day-map-challenge-2025/output/day9-analog.md

 # Day 9 of 30 Day Map Challenge - Analog

-**Day 9 (Analog)**: For this challenge, I created a hand-drawn map of Binghamton University campus.
-This analog map was created using traditional pen and paper methods, stepping away from the digital tools typically used in cartography.
+**Day 9 (Analog)**: For this challenge, I created a hand-drawn map of the Binghamton University campus, where I finished my undergraduate degree.
+This analog map was created using traditional pen-and-paper methods.
 The hand-drawn approach allows for a more artistic and personal interpretation of the campus layout.

 ## Hand-Drawn Map